wavemaker/docs/learn/how-tos/upgrade-guide-wavemaker-10-to-11.md

 ## Project Upgrade Flow

-The project dashboard displays notes and prompts to indicate that a newer version, WaveMaker 11, is available and will prepare you for the upgrade.
+The project dashboard displays alerts to indicate that a newer version, WaveMaker 11, is available and will prepare you for the upgrade.

 :::note
 Only the project owners can initiate the upgrade, and the contributors do not have permission to upgrade the project.